laravel-enso/documentation/docs/packages/vue-datatable.md

 - the `meta` attribute value's list can no longer contain "searchable", "sortable".
 If you do give these options, the template validator will let you know that you should remove them
-- in order for the relationship to work, make sure the select includes any required foreign keys i.e. if you'd leave out `owner_id`, the value of the returned owner attribute would be null
+- in order for the relationship to work, make sure the select includes any required foreign keys i.e. if you'd leave out `owner_id`, the value of the returned owner attribute would be `null`
-- also, don't forget to load the relationship, using the query builder's 'with' method
+- also, don't forget to load the relationship, using the query builder's `with` method
 - this feature makes sense for 1-1 model relationships, not so much for 1-n relationships
 - note that all the nested model's properties will be present in the returned data and depending you your situation, this might be inefficient
 - if you require searching and sorting, build the required query with joins and specify the value for the `data` attribute

+### Notes on exporting
+The new exporting feature used in this package allows for the export of practically unlimited number or rows (or, to be more accurate, the number of rows is limited by the `xlsx` format).

+In order to achieve this, Laravel queues and jobs are used, so it is mandatory to:
+- have the Laravel queueing functionality properly setup and working
+- make sure the queues specified in the `enso.datatable.exports` config also exist in your Laravel `queue` config
+- ensure you're using values fitting your project and hardware for:
+    * `enso.datatable.exports.timeout` - this is the job timeout, so you should have an interval longer than your longest job
+    * `queues.connections.yourConnection.retry_after` - this is the interval used by Laravel to mark a job as failed, if it's not completed by then.
+This interval should also be longer than your longest running job.

 ### The VueJS Component

-The VueTable component takes the following parameters:
+The `VueTable` component takes the following parameters:
 - `id`, required, string, identification for this table, is used to store the preferences in the browser's local storage
 - `path`, required, string, the URI for the table initialization request
 - `filters`, optional, object, reactive options that, if available, are sent along with the getTableData request and